Delta State University logo

 Flight School

-The only university in Mississippi to offer a degree in Commercial Aviation, with dedicated instruction buildings.
+A fairly large flight school and the only university in Mississippi to offer a degree in Commercial Aviation.

 Leadership